unChaz/sci-fi-5e/srd/mechanics/feats.md

 #### RITUAL CASTER
 *Prerequisite: Intelligence, Will or Wisdom 13 or higher*

-You have learned a number of spells that you can cast as rituals.
-These spells are written in a ritual book, which you must have in hand while casting one of them.
+You have learned a number of tek skills that you can cast as rituals.
+These tek skills are written in a ritual book, which you must have in hand while casting one of them.

-When you choose this feat, you acquire a ritual book holding two 1st-level spells of your choice.
+When you choose this feat, you acquire a ritual book holding two 1st-level tek skills of your choice.
 Choose one of the following classes: bard, cleric, druid, sorcerer, warlock, or wizard.
-You must choose your spells from that class’s spell list, and the spells you choose must have the ritual tag.
-The class you choose also determines your spellcasting ability for these spells: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.
+You must choose your tek skills from that class’s tek skill list, and the tek skills you choose must have the ritual tag.
+The class you choose also determines your tek skillcasting ability for these tek skills: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

-If you come across a spell in written form, such as a tek spell scroll or a wizard’s spellbook, you might be able to add it to your ritual book.
-The spell must be on the spell list for the class you chose, the spell’s level can be no higher than half your level (rounded up), and it must have the ritual tag.
-The process of copying the spell into your ritual book takes 2 hours per level of the spell, and costs 50 gp per level.
-The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
+If you come across a tek skill in written form, such as a tek tek skill scroll or a wizard’s tekcaster, you might be able to add it to your ritual book.
+The tek skill must be on the tek skill list for the class you chose, the tek skill’s level can be no higher than half your level (rounded up), and it must have the ritual tag.
+The process of copying the tek skill into your ritual book takes 2 hours per level of the tek skill, and costs 50 gp per level.
+The cost represents material components you expend as you experiment with the tek skill to master it, as well as the fine inks you need to record it.

 #### SAVAGE ATTACKER
 Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon’s damage dice and use either total.